UML-202/trafic-analysis-computer-vision/README.md

 Step-3 :- Download the required .cpp file and run it under opencv 3.1 module environment in visualstudio 2015

-Note:- The video file used in this project is with and extension .mp4
+Note:- The video file used in this project is with an extension .mp4

 To install visualstudio 2015 with opencv 3.1 please follow the link provided below https://www.youtube.com/watch?v=7SM5OD2pZKY&list=PLoLaqVexEviOkxJIMh3e8p6Ylu8bXfGZ9